 DNA is the genetic material that carries genetic information in a cell and from generation to generation.
 At this stage, an attempt will be made to determine in what manner the genetic information exists in DNA molecule?
 Are they written in coded language on a DNA molecule?
 If they occur in the language of codes what is the nature genetic code?
-The translation of follows proteins the triplet rule; sequence of three mRNA base (a codon) designates the one of different kinds of amino acids used in protein synthesis.
+The translation of proteins follows the triplet rule; sequence of three mRNA base (a codon) designates of the one different kinds of amino acids used in protein synthesis.